FoodReady » Blog » cGMP vs GMP: What’s the Difference?

 • Regular and Rigorous Testing: Regular testing for contaminants is a key cGMP requirement.
 The PCA case demonstrates the danger of neglecting this aspect.

-• Responsibility and Accountability: PCA’s decision to ignore test results highlighted a severe lapse in ethical responsibility and accountability, crucial in cGMP compliance.
+• Responsibility and Accountability: PCA’s decision to ignore test results highlighted a severe lapse in ethical responsibility and accountability, which is crucial in cGMP compliance.

-• Traceability in the Supply Chain: The widespread impact of the outbreak showcased the importance of traceability, a principle emphasized in cGMP, to quickly identify and recall contaminated products.
+• Traceability in the Supply Chain: The widespread impact of the outbreak showcased the importance of traceability, a principle emphasized in cGMP, to identify and recall contaminated products quickly.

-• Regulatory Compliance: This incident led to a heightened focus on enforcing GMP and cGMP regulations in the food industry, showcasing the need for continuous compliance monitoring.
+• Regulatory Compliance: The incident led to stricter enforcement of GMP and cGMP rules and showed the need for constant compliance checks.

 This case study serves as a stark reminder of the repercussions of neglecting GMP and cGMP standards, emphasizing the importance of these practices in ensuring food safety and protecting public health.